Ladki: Production

 Ladki was produced by A. V. Meiyappan, founder of AVM Productions.
-It was simultaneously shot in Tamil as Penn and Telugu as Sangham, with Vyjayanthimala starring as the female lead in all three versions.
+It was simultaneously shot in Tamil as Penn and Telugu as Sangham, with Vyjayanthimala starring as the female lead along with Anjali Devi as the second female lead in all three versions.

 Soundtrack

 The film's soundtrack was composed by R. Sudarsanam and Dhaniram, while the lyrics were provided by Rajendra Krishan.

-The song "Shaadi Shaadi Shaadi" sung by Kishore Kumar and "Baat Chalat Nai Chunari Rang Dari" sung by Geeta Dutt becomes the successful songs of the film.
+The song "Shaadi Shaadi Shaadi" sung by Kishore Kumar and "Baat Chalat Nai Chunari Rang Dari" sung by Geeta Dutt became the successful songs of the film.